What is a WiFi Booster and How Does it Improve Signal?

 What's the Difference Between a WiFi Booster and a Powerline Adapter?

-Unlike boosters, powerline adapters use the electrical wiring in your home to extend the WiFi signal, hence the name.
-Powerline kits are composed of 2 adapters; one is plugged into a power outlet near the router, and the other in the area where you need a signal.
+Unlike boosters, powerline adapters use the electrical wiring in your home to extend the WiFi signal.
+Powerline kits are composed of 2 adapters; one plugged into a power outlet near the router, and the other in the area where you need signal.
 Connect the first adapter to the router via an ethernet cable and the second to an ethernet device.
 After the connection has been established, the internet signal will travel through the electrical wiring and provide the wired devices with a reliable connection.
 In addition, the second adapter also broadcasts a wireless signal to extend the WiFi range.

 What's the Difference Between a WiFi Booster and a Mesh Network?